 Description of Programs

 Columbia's Pro Bono Program, created in 1993, has both mandatory and voluntary components.
-First year students and those who have completed the graduation requirement are encouraged to do voluntary pro bono service.
-Oversight of the pro bono program is provided by the Associate Director of the Pro Bono Program who meets with students, creates partnership projects and placements, and ensures that the necessary forms are filed before pro bono credit is awarded.
-Each student must complete an Exit Questionnaire and have his or her Placement Supervisor complete a Supervisor's Report in order to receive credit.
-Information from the Exit Questionnaires is used in developing and revising the pro bono program.
+First- year students and those who have completed the Pro Bono Graduation Requirement are encouraged to do voluntary pro bono service.
+Oversight of the Pro Bono Program is provided by the Office of Social Justice Initiatives.
+Students meet with the pro bono program director to create partnership projects and placements and to ensure that the necessary forms are filed before pro bono credit is awarded.
+Each student must complete an Exit Questionnaire and have his or her placement supervisor complete a Supervisor's Report in order to receive credit.
+Information from the Exit Questionnaire is used to develop and revise the Pro Bono Program.

-The school's adoption of the mandatory pro bono requirement has led, among other things, to the creation of over twenty "in-house" pro bono projects in which students work together under the supervision of a faculty member, an alum or other lawyers.
-In-house pro bono opportunities are promoted and facilitated at brown bag meetings and training sessions at the Law School, which are held at the beginning of each semester.
+The Law School's adoption of the Mandatory Pro Bono Requirement has led, among other things, to the creation of over 20 in-house pro bono projects, in which students work together under the supervision of a faculty member, an alumnus/a of the Law School, or other lawyers.
+In-house pro bono opportunities are promoted and facilitated at meetings and training sessions at the Law School, which are held at the beginning of each semester.
 Meetings are held with the student leaders of in-house pro bono projects at the end of each semester, with the lawyers who direct other in-house projects on an annual basis, and with both more frequently as needed.

-Other opportunities are promoted/facilitated through many means, which include one or more of: a web-based pro bono opportunity databse; weekly e-mails to all students; brown bag meetings and training sessions at the Law School; and individual matching of a student who has a particular interest with an organization that works in the area of the student's interest.
+Other opportunities are promoted/facilitated through many means, which include one or more of: a web-based pro bono opportunity database; weekly emails to all students; lunchtime meetings and training sessions at the Law School; and individual matching of a student who has a particular interest with an organization that works in the area of the student's interest.

 Location of Programs

-The Center for Public Interest Law is a free-standing department of the Law School which offers public interest career counseling and programming, and administers the Pro Bono Program, summer
+Social Justice Initiatives is a free-standing department of the Law School that offers public interest career counseling and programming and administers the Pro Bono Program.

-Two full-time employees of the Center for Public Interest Law are involved in the administration of the Pro Bono Program.
-There are no specified percentages of time allocated but it is approximately 80% for Fitzgerald and 20% for Katzman.
+Two full-time employees of Social Justice Initiatives are involved in the administration of the Pro Bono Program.

 Student Run Pro Bono Groups/Specialized Law Education Projects